Delaware Non-Disclosure Agreement Template

 - § 2009: States the chapter can be cited as the “Uniform Trade Secrets Act”

-According to § 2006 of Delaware Code, a plaintiff has three (3) years (after discovering) to bring a case of misappropriation (wrongdoing) to the court.
+Statute of Limitations (§ 2006): A plaintiff has three (3) years to bring a case of misappropriation (wrongdoing) to the court after discovering the wrongdoing.